 - If the parent admits they are depressed, encourage them to seek counselling, for themselves and the child.

-- Teachers can refer children for professional counselling or therapy for scholastic problems, and the trained therapist can then handle this carefully and address issues with the parents.
+- Teachers can refer children for professional counselling or therapy for scholastic problems.
+A trained therapist can then handle this carefully and address issues with the parents.

 - Listen carefully and read between the lines.
-This makes any child feel worthwhile and special and can reduce the emotional effects of parental depression.
+This makes any child feel worthwhile.

 - Help children to understand depression.
-Most important is for the child to understand that their parent’s depression is not their fault, and nor is it a ‘fault’ of the parents.
+Most important is for the child to understand that their parent’s depression is not their fault.
+It is also not a fault of the parents.

 - Depending on your relationship with the parent, offer a helping hand or show your willingness to offer emotional support, without implying that you think they are doing a bad job.